-Chris Talanian, whose family has owned property on the shopping street since the 1930s, said he sought pre-approval of a restauran so he could save a couple months of valuable time for any prospective tenant of 1,000 square feet of ground-floor space at 167 Newbury St.
+Chris Talanian, whose family has owned property on the shopping street since the 1930s, told the Board of Appeals today that he was seeking pre-approval of a restaurant so he could save a couple months of valuable time for any prospective tenant of 1,000 square feet of ground-floor space at 167 Newbury St.

 Talanian told the Board of Appeals he's troubled by the growing commercial vacancy rate on Newbury and said he is trying to gain a restaurant client because restaurants traditionally help spur commercial districts.
 He said only about 10% of Newbury St. is rented out to restaurants, compared to 20% on Boylston Street.

 But city officials, direct neighbors and the neighborhood association blasted the idea, saying they can't support approving a restaurant when they have no idea who would go in the space or what potential impact it would have on the neighborhood, in particular on Commonwealth Avenue condos that face the rear of the building across an alley.

 Vicki Smith, president of the Neighborhood Association of the Back Bay, raised the specter of Harvard Square in insisting neighbors be involved in discussions of specific restaurant proposals.